aldesantis/artic/README.md

 ### Defining occupations

-You can also define some specific when you will _not_ be available:
+You can also define some specific dates when you will be busy with something:

 ```ruby
 calendar.occupations << Agenda::Occupation.new(Range.new(